-A successful global alcohol beverage industry, operating on the principles of economic, social, and environmental sustainability, focusing on consumer interests, and operating in a climate free from trade-distorting factors of all kinds.
+A successful global alcohol beverage sector, operating on the principles of economic, social, and environmental sustainability, focusing on consumer interests, and operating in a climate free from trade-distorting factors of all kinds.

 The four central philosophies and tenets underlying all FIVS’s activities are:

 - Consensus: FIVS conducts its business on a strict consensus basis, in which actions may only proceed in the absence of objection from any of its voting members.